-Al Massri, who appeared in the internationally acclaimed films “Caramel”, “Pomegranates & Myrrh”, and Julian Schnabel’s highly anticipated feature film MIRAL, will offer a groundbreaking course for women, consisting of three four-hour workshops on 28th, 29th and 30th September, 2010, in Qatar’s capital city, Doha.
+For three days, 12 Arabic-speaking women between the ages of 18 and 55 joined Yasmine Al Massri, who has appeared in the internationally acclaimed films “Caramel”, “Pomegranates & Myrrh”, and Julian Schnabel’s highly anticipated Miral, for a course on acting, dancing, and story-telling.

 Two Palestinian women travelled to Doha just to take part in the workshop.
 The group shared a private lunch with the actress and spent the next three days participating in activities to encourage self-expression, develop acting and dance techniques and promote self-confidence.

 In the blog post below Yasmine shares her story with us and guides us through the process and aim of this workshop.

 Throughout my childhood I was passionate about finding ways to express myself artistically because I was not a talkative person.
 When I arrived to Europe I joined a school of fine arts and spent the last ten years of my life working on myself and learning in many different countries and languages.
 Each time I attended one of these workshops, whether I was in London or Paris, I would ask myself, why am I not able to learn these things in Arabic in Arab countries?